 This is the traffic produced by the Light Wallet clients (or other clients).
 RX is the traffic transporting the JSON request, while TX is the traffic transporting the compressed JSON reply of the IOTA node.
 I added the spline to the diagram to visualise better how strong the protocol compression is.
 So, this spline is the traffic all requests would have issed when not compressed.

 Some of the neighbours of this node are handled by nelson.
-Here you can see how many traffic nelson needs to manage 11 additional nodes.
+Here you can see how many traffic nelson needs to manage up to 20 additional nodes.

 Webserver (this page) Traffic.

 This is the traffic of this web-page, covering HTTP and HTTPS endpoints alike.

 Connected Clients and Load Average.